hoopty3/siriproxy-isy99i/README.md

 - Siri will request the status of the device from the ISY-99i and report it back to you.
 - Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.

-**Dim/turn up/turn down/set dimmer on/set level on (device name) NOTE -- This particular function hasn't been behaving very well for me.
+**Dim/turn up/turn down/set dimmer on/set level on (device name)

+- NOTE -- This particular function hasn't been behaving very well for me.
 Siri has a hard time understanding the word 'dim'.
 At least when I speak it.
 If anyone has any ideas on how to improve this, let me know!**

 - If device is dimmable, Siri will ask what you would like to set the On percentage to and then issue the command to change that setting.
 - Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.

-**NOTE -- Thermostat functions are currently limited to one thermostat.
-I know there are many of you that have multiple thermostats in your setup, and it shouldn't be too hard to incorporate them into the code, but I only have one so that is what I coded.
-I have it on my to do list...**

 **What is the temperature/inside inside/temperature temperature/in here?**